Dhruvil2511/Sorting-Visualizer-in-CPP/README.md

 NOTE:
--> The graphics.h will work only in the program saved in ".cpp" format.
+-> The graphics.h will work only in the program saved in ".cpp" format.<br />
 To check the graphics.h is working or not
-Create a new console application in ".cpp" format and copy the codes given below, paste it in the file you created and click "Build and Run" button or click "F9" key from your keyboard..
+Create a new console application in ".cpp" format and copy the codes given below, paste it in the file you created and click "Compile and Run" button or click "F11" key from your keyboard..

 ```
 #include<graphics.h>